 DeWalt DWE315KT Corded Oscillating Multi-Tool Review

-This DeWalt multi tool is comfortable to hold and control with what DeWalt describe as “Superior Ergonomics”, and this is enhanced with a large lock-on / lock-off trigger for managing its variable speed control.
+This DeWalt multi tool is comfortable to hold and control with what DeWalt describe as “Superior Ergonomics” which is enhanced with a large lock-on / lock-off trigger for managing its variable speed control.
 A tool-free quick release accessory key replaces a hex wrench for securing accessories and a universal blade adaptor accepts cutting accessories from non-DeWalt brands.

-A dust extraction port is a handy extra when sanding, and this DeWalt multi tool comes with a long cord in a strong stackable case with a selection of accessories including a very useful depth stop.
+An LED work light and dust extraction port are a handy extra when sanding, and it comes with a long cord, all packed up in a robust stackable case with a selection of accessories, including a seriously useful depth stop.

 Bosch PMF 350 CES Corded Oscillating Multi Tool Review

-Next up in our oscillating multi tool reviews is the Bosch PMF 350 CES Corded Oscillating Multi Tool.
+Next up is the Bosch PMF 350 CES Corded Oscillating Multi Tool.
 This model is Bosch’s best multi tool and its 350 Watt motor makes this one of the most powerful oscillating multi tools on the market.
-The tool weighs 1.6 kg and its solid build is specifically designed to handle heavier duty applications such as cutting through more resilient materials, but its bulkier profile does not detract from its versatility.

-This Bosch multi tool comes with a handy 4 step depth stop to ensure you don’t overdo your plunge cuts, a strong carry case and just to re-emphasise the quality of this tool Bosch include a 3 year guarantee.
-If you don’t want to compromise on quality and seek the best oscillating multi tool for the UK market then this is well worth the money!
+This Bosch multi tool comes with a handy four-step depth stop to ensure you don’t overdo your plunge cuts and a strong carry case.
+If you don’t want to compromise on quality and seek the best oscillating multi tool for the UK market, then this is well worth the money!

 Makita TM3010CK Corded Oscillating Multi Tool Review